magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 Deploying valip-0.4.0-SNAPSHOT.jar...
 ```

 That's all folks.
-Stay tuned for the next tutorial.

-## Next Step - TBD
+## Next Step - [Tutorial 21 A reasoned porting of the Official React Tutorial to Reagent - Part I][4]

+In the [next tutorial][4] will guide you step by step in porting the
+Official React tutorial to Reagent.

 # License